svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_stream_video_summary.md

 - Suggests experimenting with optimized budget plan.")
 ```

-**But wait, there's more!**
+## But wait, there's more!

 What if we wanted to use this approach with an open-source model that has only a 4K context window?
-Let's mimic it with the default model GPT-3 Turbo (the older version, not the latest preview 1106):
+Let's mimic it with the default model GPT-3 Turbo (the older version, not the latest 1106-preview):

 ```julia
 msg = aigenerate(:AnalystChaptersInTranscript; transcript=txt, instructions="Maximum 3 Chapters.
 Each bullet point must be maximum 5 words.")
 ```

-We get a familiar error that the document we're sending is too large:
+We get a familiar error saying that the document is too large for the model context window:
 ```plaintext
 {
   "error": {